Your AI coding agents are brilliant.

 Not a backlog.
 A DAG.

 Work items have goals, acceptance criteria, and explicit dependencies on other items and decisions.
-The system knows what's ready, what's blocked, and why.
+When scope expands, a work item gets promoted to its own strategy, with full lineage preserved.

 WI-1 ← WI-2, WI-3 │ WI-3 ← D7, D8 │ WI-4 ← WI-1, WI-3